 Build a chord or give everyone a note to sing in unison.
-Name a vowel sound and invite everyone to sing, listen, and match their vowel to those around them.
+Name a vowel sound and invite everyone to sing, listen, and agree on a vowel as a group.

 How do you address vowels with your choir?
 What are your favorite strategies?